kbrsh/moon/README.md

 ### What is it?

 Moon is a simple front end javascript library heavily inspired by [Vue](https://vuejs.org).
 The library is fast, flexible, and easy to learn.
+Check out the [Medium Article](https://hackernoon.com/introducing-moon-1d44a99635f0) on the motivations for making this.

 ### Extras